jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 A @crdt is a data type with the properties that essentially chooses for eventual consistency on the @cap scale.
-A #link("https://slidr.io/NoelDeMartin/solid-crdts-in-practice#36")[basic @crdt implementation for Solid] already exists, recently created by Noel De Martin, hosting the vocabulary #link("https://vocab.noeldemartin.com/crdt/")[online]. that implementation is a nice starting point, but it does not yet contain logical clocks.
+A #link("https://slidr.io/NoelDeMartin/solid-crdts-in-practice#36")[basic @crdt implementation for Solid] already exists, recently created by Noel De Martin, hosting the vocabulary #link("https://vocab.noeldemartin.com/crdt/")[online].
+That implementation is a nice starting point, but it does not yet contain logical clocks.

 === ACID Transactions